zonque/altcha-rails/README.md

 [ALTCHA](https://altcha.org/) is a protocol designed for safeguarding against spam and abuse by utilizing a proof-of-work mechanism.
 This protocol comprises both a client-facing widget and a server-side verification process.

-`altcha-ruby` is a Ruby gem that provides a simple way to integrate ALTCHA into your Ruby on Rails application.
+`altcha-rails` is a Ruby gem that provides a simple way to integrate ALTCHA into your Ruby on Rails application.

 The main functionality of the gem is to generate a challenge and verify the response from the client.
 This is done in the library code.
 An initializer and a controller is installed in the host application to handle the challenge generation and verification.